matkoniecz/UnNetHackPlus/Home.md

 Plans for UnNetHackPlus

 MS_BOAST => MS_GIANT
-* "checking whether to enable" in configure + autoconf.h
+* "checking whether to enable" in configure + autoconf.h + autoconf.hin
 * kill paging in guidebook
 * #version
 * bars for timeout of levitation, speed, protection, confuse monster on melee attack